matt-savvy/dotfiles/README.md

 - clear everything from dock except finder, terminal, brave, spotify, calendar
     - remove downloads folder, may need to have something in it

+- use `colima start` to fire up the colima/docker daemon